Making an appointment to see a doctor

 Our clinicians do try to keep to time but unavoidable delays occasionally happen.
 Please be patient if you have to wait – the clinician may be dealing with an emergency or complicated problem.
 Remember next time it could be you that you needs extra help.

-If you are more than 10 minutes late the receptionist will ask the doctor or nurse whether they can see you but it may be necessary to wait or rebook.
+If you are late for your appointment, the receptionist will ask the doctor or nurse whether they can see you but it may be necessary to wait or rebook.
 It is often not be possible to see you if this would mean that all following patients would be delayed.

 If you wish to cancel an appointment please call the surgery as soon as possible or use the on-line service.
 Please let us know in plenty of time so your appointment can be offered to someone else who may need it.